ashaman/usbremover/trunk/readme.txt

 0:09 04.12.2009
 YEAH!!!
 I detect device arrivals and removals!!!
 But there's one great problem...
 VCL forms does not permit to call their methods from another thread

+10:42 12.12.2009
+Some improvements were done in process manager